matomatical/simple-search/README.md

 ## Roadmap

 * [x] Pre-process document collection including implementing Porter2 stemming algorithm (or close enough) (week 1, lecture 1)
-* [ ] Build inverted index and implement BM25-scored term-at-a-time query algorithm (week 1, lecture 2)
+* [ ] Build inverted index and implement TFIDF- and BM25-scored term-at-a-time query algorithm (week 1, lecture 2)
 * [ ] Implement index compression (vbyte) and top-k retrieval (WAND) (week 2, lecture 1)
 * [ ] Catch up on week 2 and 3 lectures and add those ideas too.
 Incremental indexing?
 Query expansion and relevance feedback?
 Evaluation of results?

 Possible extensions:

+* [ ] Switch to block-based compression/decompression and block max WAND.
 * [ ] Enhance pre-processing using ML techniques from later in the subject?
-* [ ] Switch to parametric compression or some other compression.
-Measure speed?
+* [ ] Consider parametric compression or some other compression (delta?).
+Evaluate by measuring space/speed tradeoff?
 * [ ] Use `Category:` pages for some kind of evaluation?
 (Idea: the category page provides relevance information for a query including the category name.
 Watch out: pages have category backlinks containing category names, which could make this too easy/inflate scores?)
 * [ ] Use `#REDIRECT` articles and other links between Wikipedia pages to enhance the system using structural information (at least: link text) of structural information, to build a network.
+* [ ] Apply incremental indexing techiques to processing the regular English Wikipedia..!?
+* [ ] Take what I learn about streaming graph algorithms next semester and apply to processing the regular English Wikipedia's structure!?

 ## Notes